 Once again, this advice is only valid if you are capable of investing the greatest amount of time in your practice and your motivation is flawless.

 "Case-by-case" remains the most important phrase.
 Pierre can take a month, Paul, a year, and Jacques several decades to reach the same point.
 This can also vary depending on one’s choice for a first guitar.

 2 - Personal Investment: Abiding by the Objectives you’ve Set for Yourself

 Let it be said that we all have different lives and schedules.

 Generally speaking, we all have commitments to our relationship, our family, our friends, work, hobbies, obligations, a community, etc.

 No two people can invest the same amount of time in any given activity.
 I often hear students start their lesson with me by saying “I'm sorry, I hardly had time to touch my guitar!”

 Which I have no issue with, because I understand perfectly.
 Sometimes that’s just how it goes.

-However, understand that in the long run, the time you invest in your playing is more important than the work you do with the tutor by a factor of two to three.
+However, understand that in the long run, the time you invest in your playing is more important than the work you do with the tutor by a factor of two to three - at least.